AokoMercyline/Mercy-s-Pizzeria/README.md

 * Javascript

 ## BDD
-* Interested in colloborating?Please follow the rules and subcribes on my webpage Mercy-s-Pizzeria
+* Interested in colloborating?
+Please follow the rules and subcribes on my webpage Mercy-s-Pizzeria

 ## Known Bugs